LME asks suitors to resubmit takeover bids

 Voting on the sale will take place at an extraordinary general meeting.

-Members, which include JPMorgan Chase & Co and Goldman Sachs & Co, need to weigh the advantages of receiving a lump sum payment of millions of dollars for their shares or continue as one of the last remaining member-owned exchanges.
+Members, which include JPMorgan Chase & Co (JPM.N) and Goldman Sachs & Co GSGSC.UL, need to weigh the advantages of receiving a lump sum payment of millions of dollars for their shares or continue as one of the last remaining member-owned exchanges.

 With its main European energy market and an established clearing house in Britain, the LME would be a logical fit for the Atlanta-based exchange operator, Thomas Farley, president of ICE Futures U.S., said earlier this year.